 Let’s cover the facts first.
 The NCGP announced itself to the public on Monday.
 Tran is the director, and its most prominent member is Daniel Doan, who is the cofounder of indie publisher Black Shell Media.
 Tran has registered himself as an Orange County lobbyist, and I confirmed this with county officials.
 Tran also registered the NCGP as a 527 political organization with the IRS, which is a standard tax-exempt group that focuses on influencing elections.

 In addition to those facts, however, are a number of obvious inconsistencies.
 Through Tuesday, its vice chair was 17 years old, and the NCGP didn’t disclose that.
 Its official site was NCGP.ga.
 That’s strange because “.ga” is a top-level domain for the country of Gabon.
 The organization also calls itself the first self-regulatory group for the video game industry, which ignores that The Entertainment Software Association (ESA) founded the Entertainment Software Ratings Board (ESRB) to regulate games in place of government oversight in the ’90s.
-Tran and Wegrich also both listed publisher Incuvation Games as their experience in the industry, but that company has never published anything on Steam or any other major distribution platform.
+Tran listed publisher Incuvation Games as their experience in the industry, but that company has never published anything on Steam or any other major distribution platform.
 It only ever purchased the rights to a completed web game.

 And sure, the NCGP is registered as a 527 group, but that status is typically for political action committees or political parties.
 The ESA, for example, is a 501c3 nonprofit and not a 527 group.